gmar84/data-pipeline/README.md

       ```

 2. start_date and end_date are calling custom defined functions written to determine which dates to use, based on our organization's billing cycles.
-   -Example: I wrote the following code to set up date and time functions:
+   - Example: I wrote the following code to set up date and time functions:

     ```python
     current_time = datetime.now()